Sorry, you need to enable JavaScript to visit this website.

 In year one, students will typically receive two to three hours of supervisory support per assignment.

-In year two, students typically receive eight hours of supervisory support for their research dissertation.
+In year two, students typically receive eight hours of supervisory support for their research dissertations.

-In addition, students meet with their Director of Studies during most residential weeks.
+In addition, each student meets with the Director of Studies assigned to that student during most residential weeks.

 Seminars & classes